 - Top with french-fried onions.

-- Cover tightly with foil.
-Bake, uncovered, in a 350 F oven for about 40 to 50 minutes or until bubbly and golden.
-If the top is browning too quickly, loosely tent with foil.
+- Bake, uncovered, in the oven for about 40 to 50 minutes or until bubbly and golden.

 - Remove from oven and let stand for about 5 minutes.
 Serve hot.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”